XAmi101/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a UI component library in JS with a singular purpose of rendering UI.
+It was created to solve the issue of lagging websites that handled large amounts of data.It decreased the load handled by the website's DOM by utilizing its own virtual DOM, thus increasing the site's performance by providing the data only when it is needed.

 - [ ] What does it mean to _think_ in react?

+ Since REact is component based, thinking in React means setting up and building an app into reusable components.

 - [ ] Describe state.

+State stores permanent attributes inside a component an are manipulated/ accessed via using setState.

 - [ ] Describe props.

+Props are immutable data that are passed down from component to component thus making the actual component reusable.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is anything that happens outside of an executed function's scope, side effects can be synced using the Effect hook.

 ## Project Set Up